lizandconor/lizandconorhugo/content/getting-here.md

 You can apply for an eTA on the [Government of Canada website](https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada/eta.html).
 The application process costs CAD $7 and only takes a few minutes.

+Visitors to the USA may need to apply for an [ESTA](https://esta.cbp.dhs.gov/esta/).
 ## Flights

 ### Airports